Jo0kker/test-resolver/README.md

 - **AreaSelector:** Handles the selection of the screen area with a transparent overlay.

-## Notes

-- Make sure Tesseract is correctly installed and the path is set properly in the script.
-- Ensure you have a valid OpenAI API key and have set it in the script.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for details.